NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 However, all of these sites still limit you with templates, and lock the source of your website behind paywalls -- if the service goes down, your site is lost forever.
 What I’ll be showing today is an alternative, using Github Pages to host your own website with your own code online, for free!
-Github is a place to share text files... mostly code projects.
+Github is a website generally dedicated to allowing people to share code.
 However, through some cool tools people have made, you can make a website just by editing small pieces of text.

-Through this
+This guide presumes only the ability to navigate the internet, and locate/edit text.

-guide, even with no coding experience, you can get a personalized website up and running in less than an hour!
+Through this guide, you can get a personalized website up and running in less than an hour!

 ## Getting Started